 - Strain vinegar.

-- Using the back of a spoon, press gently on figs to extract as much jammy goodness from the figs as possible.
+- Using the back of a spoon, press gently on figs to extract as much jammy goodness as possible.

 - Discard pulp.

-- Lay a piece of cheesecloth in strainer and strain vinegar again to remove any sediment and seeds left from the figs.
+- Place cheesecloth in a strainer and strain the vinegar.
+Repeat twice to remove any remaining sediment and seeds left from the figs.

-- Transfer vinegar to a 2-qt saucepan and bring vinegar to a roaring boil.
-Allow to boil for 5-minutes.
+- Transfer infused vinegar to a 2-quart saucepan and bring vinegar to a roaring boil.
+Allow to boil for 5 minutes.

 - Remove from heat and swirl till bubbles recede, and steam completely dissipates.
 Do not stir.
 It disrupts the caramelization.